Are Eggs Good If They Sink Or Float In Water

 Expert Opinions

-According to Dr. Emily Carter, a food safety expert at the University of California, "The float test can give you a general idea of an egg's age, but it's essential to consider other factors as well.
-Always prioritize food safety by using multiple methods to check for freshness and discarding any eggs that show signs of spoilage."
+According to Dr. In real terms, emily Carter, a food safety expert at the University of California, "The float test can give you a general idea of an egg's age, but it's essential to consider other factors as well.
+Always prioritize food safety by using multiple methods to check for freshness and discarding any eggs that show signs of spoilage.

 Tips and Expert Advice